NunoSempere/rosenrot-browser/README.md

   - Custom style: Override the css of predetermined websites
   - Max number of tabs (by default 8), configurable.
   - Stand in plugin: Mimick function definitions which do nothing for the above plugins so that they can be quickly removed
+- For now, both GTK3 and GTK4-based versions—eventually only the GTK4 version will remain

 You can see some screenshots in the [images](./images) folder.